sayamkanwar/TouchInverseJS/README.md

 P.S.
 If you change the port due to some reason or host the server on a cloud, you'll have to edit the `window.post_url` variable in `touchinverse.min.js` file.

+## Planned Updates
+I'm working on the model's accuracy to make it as close to perfect as possible so in the next few releases, the model's accuracy should be better than the present one.
+The next release of Touch Inverse will also have the backend API hosted on a cloud server so as to avoid the server setup.

 ## Issues
 If you encounter any issue, feel free ping me at sayamkanwar616@gmail.com. :)